Blue Hills Ski Area: Operations

 There are 12 trails: 6 green, 5 blue and 4 black.

-Despite the high trail count, there are four top to bottom lines, with the rest being connectors.
+There are four top to bottom lines, with the rest being connectors.

 While the lift line ("Beer's Bluff", which is named after two brothers, Stuart and Stanley Beers, who managed the ski area from the late 1960s through the mid-1980s) is listed on the trail map, it is currently not maintained for skiing.